gwu-libraries/primo_timing/README.md

 2. Update `config.yml` with the desired testing parameters.
 3. Change the value of the `base_url` global variable inside `primo_timing.py` so that it points to your instance of Primo.
 4. Run `python primo_timing.py --init` from the command line to initialize the CSV file that stores the latency.
 This will also run your first test.
 5. Run `python primo_timing.py` to run subsequent tests.
 The response text from the last iteration will be logged to the `data_log` as defined in `config.yml`.
-This log is scheduled to be kept for a week before being overwritten.
+This log is scheduled to be rolled over every Sunday; by default, no more than 7 data_log files will be stored.
 The CSV file, however, will accumulate indefinitely.
 6. If desired, run `primo_timing.py` from a cron job.